Bootstrap Your Own Latent: A new approach to self-supervised learning

 We introduce Bootstrap Your Own Latent (BYOL), a new approach to self-supervised image representation learning.
 BYOL relies on two neural networks, referred to as online and target networks, that interact and learn from each other.
-From an augmented view of an image, we train the online network to predict the target network representation of the same image under a different augmented view.
-At the same time, we update the target network with a slow-moving average of the online network.
+In particular, from a transformation of an image, we train the online network to predict the target network representation of the same image under a different transformation.
+At the same time, we update the target network with a slowly-moving average of the online network.
 While state-of-the art methods intrinsically rely on negative pairs, BYOL achieves a new state of the art without them.
-BYOL reaches 74.3% top-1 classification accuracy on ImageNet using the standard linear evaluation protocol with a ResNet-50 architecture and 79.6% with a larger ResNet.
-We show that BYOL performs on par or better than the current state of the art on both transfer and semi-supervised benchmarks.
+BYOL reaches 74.5% top-1 classification accuracy on ImageNet using the standard linear evaluation protocol with a standard ResNet-50 architecture and 79.5% with a larger ResNet.
+We also show that BYOL performs on par or better than the current state of the art on both transfer and semi-supervised benchmarks.